tomdot-dev/smoothies/README.md

 - 5-6oz milk
 - Touch of honey (about a teaspon)

+Notes:
-Note: By far, the best smoothie in terms of taste (immediately, and after freezing), beats the classic banana, strawberry, and milk.
+- By far, the best smoothie in terms of taste (immediately, and after freezing), beats the classic banana, strawberry, and milk.
+- Using more than 3/5 proportion for watermelon (compared to bananas) will make it start to taste watered down.

 ## Pineapple